SEWAA Logo

 for Anticipatory Action

-As the global epicenter of climate vulnerability, Eastern Africa (especially the Horn) confronts a devastating and intensifying disaster cycle, initiated primarily by extreme weather.
+As the global epicenter of climate vulnerability, Eastern Africa confronts a devastating and intensifying disaster cycle, initiated primarily by extreme weather.

 Probabilistic Forecasts